Purdue-CS193/homework-0-am-jackson/index.md

+# Abigail Jackson's First CS193 Homework

+## My favorite things about CS193
+- it is very informative
+- it helps me be a better CS student
+- the course leads are very engaging

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.